bchainify/chainvote-solana/README.md

 # Challenges we ran into

 Solana error handling and debugging on Windows platform.
 This was resolved by using Linux.
+Also, first time using Solana rust smart contract.

 # Technologies we used